-This is not a total system wipe, and whilst it will reliably get rid of the vast majority of malware, due to some files remaining untouched during this process, there are other options that offer a more comprehensive solution for wiping your computer clean for a new start.
+This is not a total system wipe.
+While it will reliably get rid of the vast majority of malware, due to some files remaining untouched during this process, there are other options that offer a more comprehensive solution for wiping your computer clean for a new start.

 This is similar to the option to refresh your PC, but with the option of removing all files stored on your system.
 This is a more comprehensive system wipe, that will restore your Windows install to the default state it was in when the initial installation was first completed.

-If you’re going to go for this option, you will need to fully backup the contents of your PC, perhaps on a USB drive.
+If you’re going to go for this option, you will need to fully back up the contents of your PC, perhaps on a USB drive.
 Any files, documents, images, videos, or anything else stored on your computer will be completely wiped during this process.
-This is great for ensuring that you are provided with comprehensive cleaning, as everything on your computer will be wiped.
+This is great for ensuring that you are provided with a comprehensive cleaning, as everything on your computer will be wiped.

 Rather than simply starting from scratch, you can use the Windows System Restore function to restore your operating system to a previously backed up status.
 You can simply select a previously created Restore Point from a time when your computer was working without issues, and revert to that restore point.

 Any software that has been installed since the restore point will be removed in the process, along with any new drivers or operating system updates.
 You will not lose any files that are saved on your computer since this just affects the core operating system and software installs.

 To perform a system restore, go to the Recovery control panel, which you can find via the start menu.
 This will then present you with options to Open System Restore, which will let you revert your computer to a previously saved restore point.
 You can also manually create a restore point from this menu via the “Configure System Restore” option.

 Your computer will reboot during the system restore process.
 Once it boots back up again, you will be reverted to the previously saved restore point, undoing any changes made to your operating system since the restore point was made.